An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Attention seeking.

 These traits are absent in creatures that don’t form strong bonds.
-For example, snakes don’t show affectionate behavior or separation anxiety.
+For example, snakes don’t show affection or experience separation anxiety.

+Bonding takes time.
 Once the relationship is built, it’s usually an enduring relationship.
-However, there are ways that relationship can be harmed, so you’ll need to rebuild that relationship.
+However, there are ways a bond can be damaged, so you must rebuild that relationship.

-Can Parrots Bond With People Better Than Cats And Dogs?
+Parrots Bonding Better with People Than Cats And Dogs

 Some owners believe that parrots bond better than dogs or cats.
 Anthrozoös noted that parrot owners rated their relationship as “superior to that of cats and dogs.”